Narahari-Battala/QuizMe/README.md

 ### The website provides following services:

-1. Online examination in various programming languages with a choice of sub-topic
+1. Online examination in various programming languages with a choice of sub-topic.
-2. Leaderboard covering performance of all the users
+2. Leaderboard covering performance of all the users.
-3. Registration to Offline exams
+3. Registration to Offline exams.
 4. Suggests users with topics they can take quiz, on completion of their quiz based on their performance
 5. Stores the responses and feedback of users for improving the quality of questions.

 ### A User can perform following:
-1. Take a quiz on a technical topic of his/her choice
+1. Take a quiz on a technical topic of his/her choice.
-2. View score on completion of the exam
+2. View score on completion of the exam.
-3. View leaderboard to compare his score evaluated on all his/her past performance
+3. View leaderboard to compare his score evaluated on all his/her past performance.
-4. Provide feedback for the quiz
+4. Provide feedback for the quiz.
-5. Register to offline exams
+5. Register to offline exams.

 ### An Admin can perform following:
-1. View leaderboard of the users
+1. View leaderboard of the users.
-2. Add or delete questions
+2. Add or delete questions.
-3. Create new exams
+3. Create new exams.
-4. Update question level
+4. Update question level.
-5. View Sentiment analysis
+5. View Sentiment analysis.

 ## Future Scope: